felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 It was incredible!
 We high-fived each other all around the table.
 People were cheering.
 We were genuinely psyched to have finally done it.
-Through teamwork, practice, and with determination, we pulled what we initially thought was impossible.
+Through teamwork, practice, and with determination, we pulled of what we initially thought was impossible.

 My next highlight came the following week when I opened Slack while I